Moogamouth/Permaloom/README.md

 Optional.
 If true, scrape sources of the starting page.

+#### options.uploadOnGen
+`Bool`

+Optional.
+Default is false.
+If `options.uploadOnGen` is true, transactions will be uploaded one by one, on generation.
+This means that `options.maxFee` will be applied to each transaction singularly, instead of summing up the fees of all tranactions.
+Also, upload of transactions will be skipped if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions if the transaction's webpage has already been archived after `options.after`.

 #### options.after
 `Int`

 Optional.
 Default is 0.
 Represents a Unix timestamp in milliseconds.
-If `options.onUpload` is not set to false, skip upload of transactions if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions.

-#### options.onUpload
-`Bool`

-If `options.onUpload` is not set to false, skip upload of transactions if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions.
+If `options.uploadOnGen` is not set to false, upload of transactions will be skipped if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions if the transaction's webpage has already been archived after `options.after`.

 #### options.robots
 `Bool`

 Optional.
+Default is false.
 If true, only scrape pages in accordance with robots.txt.

 ### draftTx(options, res, page)
 Generates a draft transaction.

 #### options.url
-`String`

-The URL to start crawling from.

 #### options.key
-`Object`

-Arweave key object to use for generating transactions.

 #### res
 [`<HTTPResponse>`](https://pptr.dev/api/puppeteer.httpresponse)

+Contains webpage data to archive.

 #### page
 [`<Page>`](https://pptr.dev/api/puppeteer.page)

+Contains webpage data to archive.

+#### options.uploadOnGen

 #### options.after
-`Int`

-Optional.
-Represents a Unix timestamp in milliseconds.
-If `options.onUpload` is set to false, skip generation of webpage archive transaction if webpage has already been archived after the specified timestamp.

 ## License